-In Boston, thanks to decades of environmental tplanning and a more contemporary focus on equity of access to green spaces, every city resident now lives within a 10-15 minute walk of a park.
-This makes Boston a uniquely livable and exploreable city.
+In Boston, thanks to decades of environmental planning and a more contemporary focus on equity of access to green spaces, each city resident now lives within a 10-15 minute walk of a park.
+And this makes Boston a uniquely livable and exploreable city.

-But it takes many hours of volunteer labor to keep all of these public green spaces litter-free, resplendent, and accessible.
+BUT it takes many hours of volunteer labor and a lot of money to keep these public green spaces resplendent and accessible.

-The Walking City Trail is made possible by the tradition of volunteerism in Boston's parks, and if you would like to help keep these urban oases in excellent shape for the next season of urban hikers, please consider donating some time to any of these local organizations which help manage and advocate for the parks, gardens, and urban wilds found on the Walking City Trail and throughout the City of Boston.
+While the City of Boston does an enormous amount of work to manage many of these spaces, no city can do that job alone.
+The Walking City Trails are made possible by the tradition of volunteerism in Boston's green spaces, and if you would like to help keep these urban oases in excellent shape for the next season of urban explorers, please consider making a contribution to any of these local organizations which help manage and advocate for the parks, gardens, and urban wilds that you’ll find on the Walking City Trails and throughout the City of Boston.
+A “contribution” might mean rolling up your sleeves and removing litter or weeds from green spaces during volunteer events, making a monetary donation, or both!

 - Arnold Arboretum